Skip to main content

 Imagine a view of endless white.
 The horizon meets a panorama of ice and snow – this is the realm of silence, interrupted only by the sound of your own breathing and the crunch of snow underfoot.

-Point 660 is known as a starting point for hiking on the Inland Ice, a UNESCO World Heritage Site with an area covering 80% of Greenland’s surface.
+Point 660 is known as a starting point for hiking on the ice sheet.
 The ice at point 660 is thousands of years old and the landscape is constantly changing with ice moving and creating new shapes in the terrain.

-Kangerlussuaq is the only place in Greenland where you can drive to the ice sheet, and it’s a beautiful drive through the magnificent landscape, with views of mountains, valleys and rivers.
+Kangerlussuaq is one of the only places in Greenland where you can drive to the ice sheet and it’s a beautiful drive through the magnificent landscape, with views of mountains, valleys and rivers.

 The Russel Glacier – and icebergs being born.